Special routes of U.S. Route 14: Brookings bypass route

+Minnesota

 Dodge Center business loop

 U.S. Highway 14 Business (US 14 Bus.) is a business loop of US 14 in Dodge Center, Minnesota.
 The business route begins at a dogbone interchange and travels northeast alongside Minnesota State Highway 56 (MN 56).
 After around 1.7 mi, US 14 Bus. turns east off from MN 56 and begins curving southeast.
 The business route runs concurrently with County Road 34 along the way eastward.
 In Dodge Center, the road becomes Highway Street.
 At the town limit east of Dodge Center, the route turns south and joins back with US 14.

+Wisconsin

 Janesville business loop

 Business U.S. Highway 14 (Bus.
 US 14) in Janesville, Wisconsin, was a locally posted route along what used to be mainline US 14 until 1952.
 Currently, only the portion from I-39/I-90, east toward US 14 east of Janesville, runs along State Trunk Highway 11 (WIS 11).
 Northwest of Janesville, Bus.
 US 14 runs along County Trunk Highway E (CTH-E)/Washington Street.

 Signage for Bus.
 US 14 appears to be missing at some locations within the city.
 It is unknown if the route markers are currently being maintained by the city or if they are no longer being replaced as they reach the end of their lifespans.
 In 2001, however, the Wisconsin Department of Transportation (WisDOT) removed Bus.
 US 14 west of the Rock River from official road maps, and, in 2006, the remaining section east of the river was removed.

 While City U.S. Highway 14 (City US 14) became Bus.
 US 14 in 1963, several City US 14 route marker assemblies remain in Janesville.
 Also, the first reassurance marker assembly along CTH-E also includes a sign for Bus.
 US 14.

+Illinois

 Woodstock business loop

 U.S. Route 14 Business (US 14 Bus.) was a business route of US 14 in Woodstock, Illinois.
 Prior to 1962, US 14 traveled through the city of Woodstock.
 In 1962, US 14 moved south to travel on a newly-built bypass.
 US 14 Bus. was then signed in 1963, which traveled along the former alignment in Woodstock.
 This designation lasted until 1971 when the business route was removed.